-Marc Van Arsdale is in his 13th year as the top assistant coach on Dom Starsia's staff and his eighth as associate head coach.
+Marc Van Arsdale is in his 14th year as the top assistant coach on Dom Starsia's staff and his ninth as associate head coach.
 One of the outstanding teachers in the college game, he is heavily involved in all aspects of the program and serves as the team's offensive coordinator.
 A master offensive tactician, Van Arsdale has overseen some of the most potent offenses in school history.

 Under Van Arsdale's guidence in 2013 attackman Mark Cockerton finished No. 2 in the nation with 3.5 goals per game, while attackman Nick O'Reilly was No. 6 in the nation with 2.53 assists per game.

 The 2012 season saw All-American Steele Stanwick lead the nation in assists per game (3.19) and finish No. 2 in points per game (5.0) under Van Arsdale's offensive tutelage.
 Stanwick graduated as a two-time first-team All-American, a Tewaaraton Trophy winner and set the program record for most career points with 269.
 Stanwick's 269 career points upon graduation placed the attackman No. 18 all-time in NCAA history.